General Information Submittal Requirements Required: Mailed Notification

-Homestays provide an opportunity for Raleigh residents to provide lodging to local area visitors.
+Raleigh residents have the opportunity to provide lodging to local area visitors.
 A homestay operator may provide up to two guest rooms in their home for no longer than 30 days for compensation.
 More information on homestay regulations can be found below.

 Renting a homestay for less than 30 days is considered a type of "overnight lodging" per Unified Development Ordinance Section 6.1.4.

 Before a homestay can be approved, a Wake County tax account number must be obtained and provided to the City of Raleigh.
-Contact the Wake County Department of Tax Administration for more information about obtaining a tax account number.
-(Phone number: 919-856-5400).
+Contact the Wake County Department of Tax Administration for more information at 919-856-5400 about obtaining a tax account number.

 |Where are homestays permitted?||Homestays are permitted as a "limited use" for the following zoning districts: R-1, R-2, R-4, R-6, R-10, RX, OX, NX, CX, and DX.
 (Research your property in iMaps to determine your zoning district).|